V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 *Evil-WinRM* PS C:\Users\jdoe\Documents>
 ```

-And from there, i was able to retrieve the `user.txt` flag!
+And from there, I was able to retrieve the `user.txt` flag!

 ```bash
 *Evil-WinRM* PS C:\Users\jdoe\Desktop> type user.txt